janabdullahi/djangoBlog/README.md

 # A legend tag defines the caption or title for the <field set> tag, and it is the element's first child
 # csrf_token is used to protect from attacks
 # cleaned_data returns a dictionary of validated form input fields and their values

+# ModelForm allows to create a form to work with specific database